 Glance in cricket - what is it?

-The batsman can hit the ball by holding the bat in his right or left hand (right-handed or left-handed).
+In order to strike the ball, the hitter may either hold the bat in his right hand or his left hand (also known as right-handed or left-handed).
 A good hit involves the vertical position of the bat with its wide side facing the ball.
-Although the horizontal position of the bat can sometimes also be present, it is effective when playing with short bowling.
+It is efficient while playing with short bowling, despite the fact that the horizontal posture of the bat might occasionally also be present.

 There are a large number of types of hitting the ball with a bat in cricket, here, for illustration, several are used most often:

-• Leg glance – the ball is bounced over the wicket through the left side.
-A synonym for this expression is leg glide or simply glance.
+- Leg glance – the ball is bounced over the wicket through the left side.
+A synonym for this expression is leg glide or simply glance in cricket.

 So, a Glance in cricket is a shot that can be played from the forward foot or the front or back foot when the ball is bounced over the wicket through the left side.